juand-r/EMNLP-2019/README.md

 How Contextual are Contextualized Word Representations?
 Comparing the Geometry of BERT, ELMo, and GPT-2 Embeddings

 Attention is not not **Explanation**

+Many Faces of **Feature Importance**: Comparing Built-in and Post-hoc Feature Importance in Text Classification

+TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
+Yi-Huei Lai and Jason Chang

 Practical Obstacles to Deploying **Active Learning**